pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 Google Drive document embedding and one-click login will work for the following domains and user accounts:

+*  G Suite Basic (Google Apps for Work)
-*  Google Apps for Work
+*  G Suite Business (Google Apps Unlimited for Work)
-*  Google Apps for Business
+*  G Suite for Education (Google Apps for Education)
-*  Google Apps for Education
+*  G Suite for Non-profits (Google Apps for Non-profits)
-*  Google Apps for Non-profits
+*  G Suite for Government (Google Apps for Government)
 *  Personal gmail.com and googlemail.com emails

-Google Apps Login plugin setup requires you to have admin access to any Google Apps domain, or a regular Gmail account, to register and obtain two simple codes from Google.
+Google Apps Login plugin setup requires you to have admin access to any G Suite domain (formerly Google Apps), or a regular Gmail account, to register and obtain two simple codes from Google.

 = Google Apps Login =